RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Additional technical information
 ----------------------------------

-This section gives some more technical insight into what is happing under the cover.
+This section gives some more technical insight into what is happing under the hood.

 List of Docker containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~